 This delicious Nyonya Chicken Curry with Kaffir Lime Leaves is rich, creamy, spicy, and tangy.
 Kaffir lime leaves make the curry very aromatic.

 Chicken Curry with Kaffir Lime Leaves is very much a part of Nyonya (Peranakan/Straits Chinese) Cuisine.
-It is rich and creamy, yet spicy and tangy.
-Kaffir lime leaves gives the curry a wonderful fragrance and asam gelugor provides the tanginess.
-The latter are slices of dried fruit of the asam gelugor tree indigenous to Malaysia.
-They are not sold here but may be substituted with lime juice.
+It is a rich and creamy, yet spicy and tangy chicken curry.
+Kaffir lime leaves give the curry a wonderful fragrance and asam gelugor pieces provide the tanginess.
+Asam gelugor are slices of dried fruit of the asam gelugor tree indigenous to Malaysia.
+You can substitute with lime juice if you cannot find asam gelugor.

 Kaffir Lime Leaves

-Kaffir lime leaves are highly aromatic and are a great addition to spicy soups and curries.
+Kaffir lime leaves are highly aromatic leaves of the makrut limne tree.
+They are a great addition to spicy soups and curries.
 Fresh, tender young leaves can be sliced and used in salads, like this Nasi Ulam (Nyonya Herb Rice Salad).
-The fresh leaves are not a regular item at the Asian grocery stores in my neck of the woods.
-However, dried ones are available and these are really convenient.
+While I cannot always get the fresh leaves, I am able to buy dried ones which are really convenient.

 The Baba-Nyonyas (Peranakans/Straits Chinese) are descendants of the early Chinese immigrants to Malaysia (then known as Malaya), Singapore, and Indonesia.
 They intermarried with the local population.
 Many were traders from the province of Fujian, China, attracted by the bustling spice trade.
 They started arriving as early as the 15th century.
 As time went by, their population grew.
 When the British established the Straits Settlement of Malacca, Penang, and Singapore in the early 19th century, the Peranakans in these places became known as the Straits Chinese.
 Today, Peranakans are considered ethnic Chinese.
 Most marry within their own community and assimilate back into mainstream Chinese culture.